 Is Refinancing Right For Me?

 There is no clear right or wrong answer for everyone to this question.
 Like any big financial decision, whether or not you should pursue a mortgage refinance depends a lot on your personal financial situation and goals.
-But rates are indeed low, and if your credit is reasonably good, you and/or your partner are employed, and you still owe a considerable amount on your current mortgage, then a refi is worth exploring.
+But rates are indeed low, and if your credit is reasonably good, your household has steady income, and you still owe a considerable amount on your current mortgage, then a refi is worth exploring.
 If you’re not sure, it costs nothing to call your local banker and ask for input to see whether you might benefit.